gomyway1216/rag/nlp_basics_articles/Paper_P_Lewis_2021.md

 - Documents: Subset of documents. $k$ documents are retrieved to be fed to the generator.
 (Also known as chunks in other works)
 - Previous tokens: Outputs from the model that was produced before this iteration.
 (Incomplete sentence)
 - Generator: Generates a current token based on given Documents, Input, and Previous tokens..
-- Current Token: Output from generator.
+- Current Token: Output from the generator.
 (A token following the incomplete sentence)

 ## Proposed models and their architecture
 The authors propose two models: RAG-Sequence model and RAG-Token model.